anjanghosh963/Internship-Task1-WeatherApp/README.md

 Open the index.html file in your favorite web browser.

-# I've attached the Task One files as a RAR archive.
+# I've attached the Task 1 files as a RAR archive.
 You'll just need to extract it to begin.

 📸 Project Screenshot